Laurel Canyon (film): Production

-Cholodenko has said the film was inspired by Joni Mitchell's album, Ladies of the Canyon.
+Cholodenko has said the film was inspired by Joni Mitchell's album Ladies of the Canyon.
 The script was workshopped at Sundance Institute's lab.

 The film focuses in some depth on the challenge of trying to create successful pop music, showing work on two tracks (both actually written, and previously released, by the band Sparklehorse).

 Reception

 Laurel Canyon has a 69% approval rating on Rotten Tomatoes from 112 reviews, with an average rating of 6.4/10.
 The site's critical consensus reads, "Though the movie itself is flawed, McDormand is fantastic as Jane."
-On Metacritic, it has a weighted average score of 61 out of 100, based on 36 critics, indicating "generally favorable reviews".
+On Metacritic, it has a weighted average score of 61 out of 100, based on 36 critics, indicating "generally favorable" reviews.

-Roger Ebert of The Chicago Sun-Times gave the movie 2 stars out of a possible 4:
+Roger Ebert of The Chicago Sun-Times awarded the film two stars out of a possible four.

-The relationship between Alex and Jane earned the film a ranking of #133 on Autostraddle's list of the 200 Best Lesbian Films of All Time.
+The relationship between Alex Leam and Jane earned the film a ranking of #133 on Autostraddle's list of the 200 Best Lesbian Films of All Time.